Attendance Procedures 2022-2023

 Excused and Unexcused Absences:

-Students that miss school with parent knowledge will recieve an unexcused absence.
+Students that miss school with parent knowledge will receive an unexcused absence.
 Students that miss school without parent knowledge will be marked as cutting and possible disciplinary action may be taken.
 In the case of bereavement, an obituary article or death announcement that lists the student or parent’s name may be submitted.
 Doctor’s appointments, bereavement, court summons and OSS are all considered excused with proper documentation.
 Please note that some excused notes may only cover a portion of the school day, depending on the time of the appointment.
 Travel team absences outside of high school teams are unexcused.

 Reporting Student Absences: